GlebBatykov/minerva/README.md

 `Minerva` contains functionality for hashing passwords with a given salt.
 Under the hood, `Minerva` uses the package [crypt](https://pub.dev/packages/crypt).
 I decided to include this functionality in the framework because before I discovered the current package and a convenient package for hashing passwords, I tried more than one package.

-Password hashing in `Minerva` is available using the `Password Security` class.
+Password hashing in `Minerva` is available using the `PasswordSecurity` class.

 Example of password hashing using the `PasswordSecurity` class: